hishivshah/waterSourceHeatMap/readme.md

 # High Level Water Source Heat Map

-Water source heat pumps have the potential to provide low carbon and renewable energy to buildings located near rivers.
-An assessment of the suitability of major Welsh rivers for water source heat pump deployment has been carried out, and the results summarised on a national scale map.
+Water source heat pumps have the potential to provide low carbon and renewable energy to buildings located near rivers or lakes.
+An assessment of the suitability of major Welsh rivers and lakes for water source heat pump deployment has been carried out, and the results summarised on a national scale map.

 ## Folder structure